tiangolo/dockerswarm.rocks/docs/gitlab-ci.md

 GitLab CI is controlled using a `.gitlab-ci.yml` file that lives in your same code repository.

-To learn more about it, you can check <a href="https://about.gitlab.com/product/continuous-integration/" target="_blank">GitLab CI's official documentation</a>.
+To learn more about it, you can check [GitLab CI's official documentation](https://about.gitlab.com/product/continuous-integration/).

-If you have a Docker Swarm mode cluster with a main Traefik proxy set up using the ideas from <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a>, your `.gitlab-ci.yml` file could look like:
+If you have a Docker Swarm mode cluster with a main Traefik proxy set up using the ideas from [DockerSwarm.rocks](https://dockerswarm.rocks), your `.gitlab-ci.yml` file could look like:

 ```YAML
 image: tiangolo/docker-with-compose